-In a 4-week laboratory safety study, 48 healthy Beagle dogs 6 to 8 months old were administered STELFONTA intravenously over a 15-minute infusion once a week for four weeks on Days 1, 8, 15, and 22, at doses of 0, 0.025, 0.05, or 0.075 mg/kg body weight (ranges between 0.02-0.036, 0.039-0.056, and 0.06-0.08 mg/kg, respectively due to retching during infusion or immediately post-infusion, wound formation at the infusion site after the second or third dose, decrease in activity sporadically throughout the study, and elevations in alanine aminotransferase on Day 23.
-The following were observed in all groups, including vehicle control and increased in a dose dependent maner: limited use of the leg that received the infusion occurred soon after dosing, weakness after the first dose, salivation and infusion site edema and erythema increased in frequency and severity throughout the study, and tremors occurred immediately post-infusion and increased in severity with dose
+In a 4-week laboratory safety study, 48 healthy Beagle dogs 6 to 8 months old were administered STELFONTA intravenously over a 15-minute infusion once a week for four weeks on Days 1, 8, 15, and 22, at doses of 0.
+0.025, 0.05, or 0.075 mg/kg body weight (ranges bety 0.02-0.036, 0.039-0.056, and 0.06-0.08 mg/kg, respectively due to dosine variability).
+Control dogs (0 mg/kg) received a vehicle control at a volume equal to the 0.075 mg/kg dose.
+The intravenous route was chosen for this study because subcutaneous injection was too toxic and intratumoral administration was not possible.

-There were twelve dogs per group (6 male, 6 female).
-Four dogs/sex/ group were necropsied two days following the last dose and two dogs/ sex/group were necropsied following a 2-week recovery period.
-All dogs survived the study, and there were no STELFONTA-related effects on body weight, body temperature, ophthalmic exam electrocardiographic parameters, and organ weights.
+There were twelve dogs per group (5 male, 5 female).
+Four dogs/sex/ group were necropsied two doys following the last dose and two dogs/ sex/group were necropsied following a 2-week recovery period.
+All dogs survived the study, and there were no STELFONTA-related effects on body weight, body temperature, ophthalmic exam electrocardiographic parameters, and organ weights

-The following were observed only in dogs in the groups administered STELFONTA: decreased food consumption from Days 22-29, vomiting/
+The following were observed only in dogs in the groups administered STELFONTA: decreased food consumption from Days 22-29, vomiting/ retching during influsion or immediately post-influsion, wound, formation at the influsion site after the second or third dose, decrease in activity sporadically throughout the study, and elevations in alamine minimeterements on Dira. aminotransferase on Day 23.